REGEN-COV Antibody (Casirivimab and Imdevimab) Description

 REGEN-COV Antibody (Casirivimab and Imdevimab) News

-May 5, 2021 - Roche India received emergency use authorization of the Central Drugs Standards Control Organisation for antibody cocktail (Casirivimab and Imdevimab) that is indicated for the treatment of mild to moderate COVID-19.
+May 5, 2021 - Roche India received emergency use authorization of the Central Drugs Standards Control Organisation for antibody cocktail (Casirivimab and Imdevimab) to treat mild to moderate COVID-19.

 May 3, 2021 - Regeneron announced that positive Phase 3 data from trials evaluating two Regeneron medicines will be featured at the 2021 American Thoracic Society International Conference in the Breaking News: Clinical Trial Results in Pulmonary Medicine Scientific Symposium on May 17, 2021.